alexsoto-harness/transactionprocessing/docs/index.md

 <!-- prettier-ignore -->
 ???+ note "How do I get support?"
-    You can get support by contacting the BNC Platform Engineering team or by visiting the [Debugging & Runbooks](sub-page.md) section.
+    You can get support by contacting the Harness Platform Engineering team or by visiting the [Debugging & Runbooks](sub-page.md) section.

 ---